Abhi13-02/NITJSR_RAG_Chatbot/README.md

 **What's going in inside**

-- RAG: scraper → embedding → vector search → streaming answers.
+- RAG: scraper → embedding → vector search → streaming answers
-- Scrape the site with Puppeteer, collect rich page content and PDF links, and persist snapshots under `scraped_data/`.
+- Scrape the site with Puppeteer, collect rich page content and PDF links, and persist snapshots in json format under `scraped_data/`.
 - Chunk and embed with Cohere; store semantic vectors in Pinecone.
 - Maintain a change ledger in MongoDB (per URL content hash) to avoid duplicate work and to safely delete stale vectors.
-- Serve chat with Google Gemini; retrieve top‑K relevant chunks and stream answers via Server‑Sent Events (SSE).
+- Serve chat with Google Gemini.
 - Cache heavy work: embedding cache and a semantic response cache using LSH (Redis‑backed or in‑memory fallback).
-- Enforce rate limits per session/IP using Redis or memory fallback.
+- Enforce rate limits per session/IP + menory fallback using Redis.

 ## Architecture